 In this experiment, it is proven that video is performing well than the static image.
 The fact that we’re running a post engagement objective and people are now comfortable seeing videos in their newsfeed, it’s acceptable that video is the winner.

-Plus, the video has collected organic engagement way before I started the experiment.
+Plus, the video has collected and insane amount of increase in facebook engagement way before I started the experiment.
 Facebook’s algorithm might be giving the video more exposure because of its existing data.

 But, what can you learn from this?